s-victor/TinyPedal/docs/customization.md

 Set number of samples for average laptime pace calculation (EMA).
 Initial laptime sample is always based on player's all time personal best laptime if available.
 Value range in `1` to `20`.
 Default is `6` samples.
 Set to `1` to disable averaging.

     laptime_pace_margin
-Set additional margin for current lap time that cannot exceed the sum of `laptime pace` and `margin`.
+Set additional margin for current laptime that cannot exceed the sum of `laptime pace` and `margin`.
 This option is used to minimize the impact of unusually slow laptime.
 Default value is `5` seconds.
 Minimum value is limited to `0.1`.

+    laptime_pace_exclusion_multiplier
+Set laptime multiplier for laptime pace exclusion check.
+Current laptime will be excluded from laptime pace calculation if it has exceeded the product of `laptime pace` and `exclusion multiplier`.
+Default value is `1.2` (120% of laptime pace).
+Minimum value is limited to `1`.
+This option can be useful for preventing extremely slow laptime from affecting laptime pace, such as during safety-car or yellow flag period.
+Note, this option is checked before `laptime_pace_margin`.
+Invalid lap, pit-in and pit-out laps are always excluded from laptime pace calculation.

 ## Energy